 Civic Building and Street Refunding Bonds: In fiscal year 2012-2013, the City issued \$5,245,000 of Full Faith and Credit Refunding Obligations.
 The bonds issued were to refinance existing debt to construct a civic building and improve city streets.
 The loan is for urban renewal projects within the URA which the Agency pledges the tax increment revenues to pay the financing payments or debt service.
 The outstanding loan carries an Event of Default clause which allows the lender to exercise any remedy available at law or in equity, with the exception of acceleration.
 Interest rates on the bonds range between 2.15 percent and 3.0 percent.
-At June 30, 2022, the outstanding balance on the bonds were \$760,000 and the balance of the unamortized premium was \$62,382.
-Future principal and interest payments on the bonds are as follows:
+The balance of the bonds was paid off during the fiscal year ended June 30, 2023, and the remaining premium balance was fully amortized.